A very brief look.

 - Integrate your browser with your project through “local sync” or use Composer in the AWS Toolkit for Visual Studio Code

-Again, there was something similar to this in 2019, using a GUI to build infrastructure that would be converted to code.
+In 2019 there was a similar tool to build infrastructure that would be converted to code.
 Nice to know they bought it back.

-When you enter the Composer, it's a blank space with a light background with dots, very reminiscent to the screen for Cloud Formation.
-Infrastructure Objects are in a drawer to the left and you click and drag;
+When you enter the Composer, it's a blank space with a background reminiscent to the screen for Cloud Formation.
+Infrastructure Objects are to the left in a drawer;

-It also lost one of my buckets somewhere in the ether of the GUI.
+It also lost a bucket somewhere in the ether of the GUI.
 Ah well.
-It happens.
-Somehow I couldn't find the outright EC2 instance in the drawer with the options.
+I couldn't find the EC2 instance in the drawer with the options.
 But I knew how I could bring it up;

 I opened a Cloud Formation file I made with an EC2 instance with SSH enabled, a security group, and an imitation Firewall (at the time, Firewalls were implemented but most people found policies to work just fine).